 A high level of homocysteine in the blood is an independent risk factor for atherosclerosis (a disease involving progressive plaque build-up and hardening of the arteries), cerebral artery disease (a disease affecting the arteries supplying the brain), coronary artery disease (a disease affecting the arteries supplying the heart), and peripheral artery disease (a disease affecting the arteries supplying the extremities).

-Betaine anhydrous: Dietary betaine intake is about 0.5-2.0 grams daily.
+Betaine anhydrous: Dietary betaine intake is about 0.5-2.0g daily.
 Higher betaine intake is associated with reduced levels of plasma homocysteine, and betaine supplementation is a standard treatment for hyperhomocysteinemia.
 Overall, betaine supplementation has shown significant reductions in both fasting and postmethionine-load homocysteine.
 For hyperhomocysteinemia, betaine is usually given at a dose of six grams daily.
-However, decreases in plasma homocysteine have been shown with lower doses (similar to normal dietary levels), such as 1.5 grams daily.
+However, decreases in plasma homocysteine have been shown with lower doses (similar to normal dietary levels), such as 1.5g daily.

 Avoid if allergic or hypersensitive to betaine anhydrous or cocamidopropylbetaine, a form of betaine.
 Use cautiously with renal disease, obesity, and psychiatric conditions.
 Avoid if pregnant or breastfeeding.